 More cynical stracti who believe in this course of events grumble that it was a simple act of avoidance on Testudatlan's part, who was annoyed by all of the clingy cacti tracking needles all over their back and constantly trying to strike up conversations.
 Skeptics say that none of this even happened, but instead, a strong runaway weather system took a large group of cereustratuses and other smaller creatures, eggs and seeds to the nearby moon or something.
 The only records from this time would be the ones kept by Testudatlan themself, who won't reveal anything about it if asked.

 Whatever the story is, the cereustratuses found themselves on a desolate moon that they had all to themselves, for the time.
 Finding that they could finally live without constant fear, they could finally live how they wanted to.
 There were two main schools of thought: stracti who wanted to live on their own as carefree wanderers concerned only with finding what they needed and stracti who wanted to build rudimentary communities that shared resources.
 At first, most fell into the wanderer group.
-But then, with the realization that they had predators on Nuevo Real, some realized they could remove their spines altogether to live happily close with others.
+But then, with the realization that they lacked predators on Nuevo Real, some realized they could remove their spines altogether to live happily close with others.
 This resulted in the emergence of most stracti living entirely within a few great cities and forming the simple, non-intrusive-behavior-favoring set of guidelines for wider society that stracti would carry with them from this point.
 This time is looked back on fondly, and is known as "the clearsky time."

 The clearsky time was short lived, because soon after, gnawbrels emerged from the soil.
 One theory of how they emerged is that runaway clouds from released tempes drifted all the way around Nuevo Yermo to an unsettled part, where the clouds' rain activated dormant eggs which slowly made their way around the moon.
 Another theory is that Jerkowl the farseer, demi-deity of sight and jealousy, looked from Real Yermo to see the stracti thriving and sent a swarm of gnawbrels to Nuevo Yermo for the sole reason that Jerkowl is a jerk who wants to ruin everyone's happiness.
-Gnawbrels are a part-squirrel, part-crab and part-beetle-like desert fauna that hatches from eggs, grows for several years beneath the soul and then morphs into a foot-tall pest that sucks water from wherever it can find.
+Gnawbrels are a part-squirrel, part-crab and part-beetle-like desert fauna that hatches from eggs, grows for several years beneath the soil and then morphs into a foot-tall pest that sucks water from wherever it can find.
 One water source it will happily take from is from an undefended stractus, by climbing up them taking a large bite.
 Usually, a stractus's bristles and spines are enough to keep a gnawbrel away, but since nearly everyone was stripped of their natural protection, gnawbrels killed many stracti and spread rapidly, emptying the cities of most of their inhabitants.